-- The alarm icon will be illuminated on the logger LCD when the alarm trips.
-You can also press the Clear/Next button on the logger to view the farthest out-of-range value during the deployment. - Alarm limits for temperature and RH sensors are checked every 15 seconds.
-The CO2 alarm limits are checked every 15 seconds if the logger is powered by USB cable or every 5 minutes if it is powered by batteries.
-If you are configuring a CO2 sensor alarm for a battery-powered logger, it is recommended that the duration you select is divisible by 5 and a minimum of 5 minutes. - For USB-powered loggers, CO2 alarms will not be tripped for the first 15 seconds after logging begins as the CO2 sensor requires a 15-second warmup period. - The actual values for the high and low alarm limits are set to the closest value supported by the logger.
-For example, the closest value to 85°F that the logger can record is 84.990°F and the closest value to 32°F is 32.043°F. In addition, alarms can trip or clear when the sensor reading is within the logger specifications of 0.02°C resolution.
-This means the value that triggers the alarm may differ slightly than the value entered.
-For example, if the High Alarm is set to 75.999°F, the alarm can trip when the sensor reading is 75.994°F (which is within the 0.02°C resolution). - When you read out the logger, alarm events can be displayed on the plot or in the data file.
-See Recording Internal Logger Events. - Once cleared, an audible alarm will start beeping again if the sensor values go out of the normal range.
-Even if an audible alarm is cleared, a visual alarm may remain on the logger LCD and in HOBOmobile (if applicable) depending on the settings selected for maintaining visual alarms or because the alarm condition may still be in effect.
-In addition, an audible alarm will continue beeping when the sensor values have returned to the normal range until it is cleared. - Although an audible alarm and a visual alarm can occur at the same time when a sensor alarm is tripped, they are cleared in different ways.
-The audible alarm can be cleared from within the software, a button on the logger is pressed, or 7 days have passed.
+- The alarm icon is illuminated on the logger LCD when the alarm trips.
+You can also press the Clear/Next button on the logger to view the farthest out-of-range value during the deployment. - The logger checks alarm limits for temperature and RH sensors every 15 seconds.
+The logger checks CO2 alarm limits every 15 seconds if the logger is powered by USB cable or every 5 minutes if it is powered by batteries.
+If you are configuring a CO2 sensor alarm for a battery-powered logger, we recommend that you select a duration that is divisible by 5 and a minimum of 5 minutes. - For USB-powered loggers, CO2 alarms are not tripped for the first 15 seconds after logging begins as the CO2 sensor requires a 15-second warmup period. - The actual values for the high and low alarm limits are set to the closest value supported by the logger.
+In addition, alarms can trip or clear when the sensor reading is within the resolution specifications. - When you download data from the logger, alarm events can be displayed on the plot or in the data file.
+See Logger Events. - Once cleared, an audible alarm starts beeping again if the sensor values go out of the normal range.
+Even if an audible alarm is cleared, a visual alarm may remain on the logger LCD and in the app (if applicable) depending on the settings selected for maintaining visual alarms or because the alarm condition may still be in effect.
+In addition, an audible alarm continues beeping when the sensor values have returned to the normal range until it is cleared. - Although an audible alarm and a visual alarm can occur at the same time when a sensor alarm is tripped, you clear them in different ways.
+Clear the audible alarm from within the software, by pressing a button on the logger, or wait until 7 days have passed.
 Meanwhile, a visual alarm is cleared as determined by the setting selected for maintaining an alarm in the software.
-This means you could clear a beeping audible alarm and the visual alarm will remain on the LCD and in HOBOmobile (if applicable) until the logger is reconfigured, the sensor is in limits, or the alarm button is pressed--whichever setting you selected. - If the logger was configured to stop logging with a button push, any tripped alarms will be cleared automatically when logging is stopped and no Alarm Cleared event will be logged in the data file.
+This means you could clear a beeping audible alarm and the

+- visual alarm remains on the LCD and in the app (if applicable) until you reconfigure the logger, the sensor is in limits, or you press the alarm button--whichever setting you select. - If the logger is configured to stop logging with a button push, tripped alarms clear automatically when logging is stopped and no Alarm Cleared event is logged in the data file.